 Myths about drugs are prevalent all over the world.
 People’s conceptions of what constitutes a drug, which drugs are dangerous, and what happens when one gets addicted are sometimes woefully misguided.
-Read on below to discover three of the most pernicious myths about drugs.
+Let’s consider several of the most pernicious myths about drugs and why they are damaging.

 Myths About Drugs and Alcohol

 Contrary to some myths about drugs, alcohol is absolutely a drug in every sense of the word.
-Just because it’s legal doesn’t mean it is any less a powerful intoxicant than its illegal cousins.
+Alcohol is legal, and it’s perfectly acceptable to drink in many social situations and life events like weddings.
+However, that doesn’t make it safe or consequence-free.
+Just because alcohol legal doesn’t mean it’s any less a powerful intoxicant than its illegal cousins.
 While it’s true that its use is common and widespread in western society, alcohol remains a potent and addictive depressant.

 Just as with any other psychoactive drug, alcohol can lead to bad habits, problem use, and even addiction.
 In fact, alcohol is much more likely to lead to addiction than some illegal or prescription drugs.
 It is comparable in its addictive potential to drugs like benzodiazepines or cocaine.